How to tell if you have a concussion

 Ignoring the signs of a concussion can lead to long-term memory loss, post-concussion syndrome, and other serious medical conditions.
 Getting help quickly can rule out more serious neurological problems, especially for high-risk individuals like children and the elderly.

 Get tested now

-At Nao Medical, we provide BrainScope EEG concussion testing for patients who have head injuries.
+Some urgent care centers will provide BrainScope EEG concussion testing for patients who have head injuries.
 This concussion test measure brain function after a head injury.
 BrainScope has received more than $32 million dollars from the US Department of Defense for research.
 The company has also received awards from the NFL and GE.